 Many nursing students are struggling financially because they don’t have time to work to support themselves.
 It’s causing some students to quit their courses.

-It’s no surprise then that since the changes to nursing degree funding in 2016, there are almost 1,800 fewer nurses due to start at university.
+It’s no surprise then that since the changes to nursing degree funding in 2016, there are nearly 900 fewer nurses due to start at university.

 The Government must fix this.
 It must look again at how it funds nursing higher education, including by putting a minimum of £1bn a year back into the system to support students.